JetBrains/kotlin-web-site/docs/topics/native/apple-framework.md

 The next part of the `Demo.h` file contains type mappings between Kotlin/Native number types and `NSNumber`.
 The base class is called `DemoNumber` in Objective-C and `KotlinNumber` in Swift.
 It extends `NSNumber`.

-There are also child classes per Kotlin number type:
+For each Kotlin number type, there is a corresponding predefined child class:

 | Kotlin    | Swift           | Objective-C        | Simple type          |
 |-----------|-----------------|--------------------|----------------------|